 To mitigate the risk of climate change and the implications on the cost of raw agricultural materials, KDP is expanding its responsible sourcing program and we anticipate that supporting additional climate-focused initiatives for other agricultural commodities will be appropriate.
 Our response here highlights a key coffee initiative.
-For coffee, we work with farmers and industry coalitions to ensure positive impact in our supply chain on three levels: (1) Traceability: Understanding our risks and opportunities for supporting farming communities.
-By working with our suppliers, we have achieved a milestone of 97% of our beans being traceable back to the exporter, mill, group, or farm.
-(2) Compliance: Engaging our suppliers in understanding and complying with responsible sourcing standards.
-These range from a commitment to our Supplier Code of Conduct to purchasing coffee that is responsibly sourced.
-(3) Beyond Compliance: Investing in coffee communities and in coffee R&D helps us address larger challenges like climate change, farmer profitability, and the need to keep young people in farming.
+For coffee, we work with farmers and industry coalitions to ensure positive impact in our supply chain via: (1) Responsible Sourcing: At KDP, responsibly sourced means that we work with our supply chain to ensure that fundamental human rights and environmental protections are in place.
+To date we have achieved this by purchasing inputs certified or verified to a third-party sustainable sourcing program that aligns with our KDP Supplier Code of Conduct.
+In 2020, we achieved our goal to responsibly source 100% of the coffee we purchase.
+Through our accepted third-party partner programs we achieve traceability and a better understanding of our risks and opportunities in farming communities; (2) Supply Chain Investments: Investing in coffee communities and in coffee R&D helps us address larger challenges like climate change, farmer profitability, regenerative agriculture and inclusive growth.
 For example, among many organizations we support to drive climate resiliency in coffee and for coffee farmers, World Coffee Research (WCR) is an industry-backed R&D organization focused on growing, protecting and enhancing coffee as a global crop.
-Its goal is to build farmers' capabilities to adapt to climate change and adapt coffee plants to deal with increasing environmental stress.
-A core element of its research strategy is identifying and/or creating coffee varieties that will be climate resilient and disease resistant, while maintaining high productivity and quality.
-During 2019, WCR launched two free best practice guides for nurseries and seed producers worldwide, completed the first production harvest of experimental hybrids in Central America, completed a breakthrough new genome assembly of Coffee Leaf Rust, and expanded their global network of farmer field trials dedicated to improving farmer profitability.
-Reuring
+Its goal is to build farmers' capabilities to adapt to climate resilient and disease resistant, while maintaining high productivity and quality.
+During 2020, WCR continued its werk evaluating new variety candidates, expanding access to healthy and genetically pure trees across Latin America, supporting 16 national-level programs to advance their operations, and testing variety performance through their global network of 262 on-farm research trials.
+Keurig Green Mountain was a founding member and now, as KDP, we are one of the organization's largest donor

-Risk 3

-Where in the value chain does the risk driver occur?

-Risk type & Primary climate-related risk driver
+Identifier Risk 3 Where in the value chain doe Direct operations Where in the value chain does the risk driver occur?
+Direct operations Risk type & Primary climate- Risk type & Primary climate-related risk driver Current regulation Current regulation Mandates on and regulation of existing products and services

-Emerging regulation

-Mandates on and regulation of existing products and services

-Increased indirect (operating) costs
+Primary potential financial impact Increased indirect (operating) costs

-Climate risk type mapped to traditional financial services industry risk classification
+Climate risk type mapped to traditional financial services industry risk classification <Not Applicable>